gscales/EWS-BasicToOAuth-Info/Using OAuth in OpenPop.net against Office365 with MSAL.md

 # Some last things to remember about oAuth #

-Access tokens are only valid for 1 hours so before you call authenticate you may need to check you have a valid Access Token if you looking to reuse a token or store them for any length of time.
+Access tokens are only valid for 1 hour so before you call authenticate you may need to check you have a valid Access Token if you are looking to reuse a token or store them for any length of time.